Town Hall: Bob Day discusses School history

 [Joe Guglielmo]

 Good afternoon, everybody, and welcome.
-I'm Joe Guglielmo, Dean of the UCSF School of Pharmacy.
-Those of you that are participants, I'm going to remind you of the usual tips before we begin, the audio and video will be automatically muted.
-Only panelists can unmute themselves, the chat function is disabled.
-So for the participants, if you have questions, please use the Q&A feature at the bottom of the Zoom.
+I'm Joe Guglielmo, dean of the UCSF School of Pharmacy.
+For those of you that are participants, I'm going to remind you of the usual tips before we begin.
+The audio and video will be automatically muted.
+Only panelists can unmute themselves.
+The chat function is disabled, so for the participants, if you have questions, please use the Q&A at the bottom of the Zoom.
 We'll hold all questions to the end.
-And as always, any outstanding questions will be answered via email or, if anonymous, at the next town hall.
+And as always, any outstanding questions will be answered via email or if anonymous at the next town hall.

 [Joe Guglielmo]

-So I just want to spend a couple of minutes.
-First, I want to remind everybody about a couple of very important upcoming town halls, as well as the Chancellor's upcoming State of the University address.
+So [I] just want to spend a couple of minutes first, I want to remind everybody a couple of very important upcoming town halls, as well as the Chancellor's upcoming State of the University address.
 The first town hall will be tomorrow.
 This is the second town hall meeting which focuses on UCSF's anti-racism initiative.
 It will be, again, Friday, October 16, tomorrow, at noon and will be taking place via Zoom.
-This forum will address racism's impact on staff, particularly, and this includes efforts to expand recruitment to increase advancement opportunities, achieve equity, and improve the lived experience at UCSF.
+This forum will address racism's impact on staff particularly, and this includes efforts to expand recruitment, to increase advancements opportunities, achieve equity, and improve the lived experience at UCSF.
+The next one will take place the following Friday, October the 23rd.
+This will be one focusing on COVID-19, again, and both Desi Kotis, who is our relatively new chief pharmacy executive for UCSF Health, and our Department of Clinical Pharmacy Chair Lisa Kroon will be among the presenters and their roles will be to specifically speak to pharmacist and learner roles associated with the pandemic.
+And then the following Friday will be the State of the University address with Chancellor Sam Hawgood.
+Again, Friday, October 30.
+And that will also be at noon.
+He'll talk about UCSF leadership during this pandemic, response to racial injustice, and addressing our immediate challenges and realization of long-term goals.

 [Joe Guglielmo]